-Over the past three years we have held three amazing Hike-A-Thon’s – in October 2015, 2016 and 2017.
-These events have been incredibly successful with over 500 registrants at each, hiking the over 30 miles of trails throughout the Merck Forest.
+Since our founding we have held three amazing Hike-A-Thon’s – in October 2015, 2016 and 2017.
+These events have been incredibly successful with hundreds of registrants at each, hiking the over 30 miles of trails throughout the Merck Forest.
 With the help of our amazing sponsors and donors, we have been able to raise over $400,000 and truly make a difference in the lives of individuals suffering from brain tumors.
 We are a 501c3 non-profit charity, so any donations we receive are fully tax deductible.
 We at Be Brave For Life could not be prouder of what we have achieved thus far, and we could not be more excited about our future!
 See the Accomplishments tab for specifics on the amazing research initiatives we are helping to fund.

 Awards and Honors